Static motion and perceptual mechanics

 Current references

-These are the main works currently defining the public Optical Movement Illusions line.
+These are the main works currently defining the public Optical Movement Illusions line, including the recent color-parameter and pupil-dynamics updates.

 Classics and mechanism papers